Dollar holds firm ahead of US durable goods, housing data

-TOKYO : The U.S. dollar held its ground against major currencies on Tuesday as tension in Russia simmered and traders looked ahead to U.S. data that may determine the timing of interest rate hikes.
+TOKYO: The US dollar held its ground against major currencies on Tuesday (Jun 27) as tension in Russia simmered and traders looked ahead to US data that may determine the timing of interest rate hikes.

 Russian President Vladimir Putin said on Monday he let an aborted mutiny go on as long as it did to avoid bloodshed, a crisis that pushed the greenback to a 15-month high against the rouble.